isabella232/katacoda-scenarios-8/alternator_getting_started_lab/step2.md

 ## Create a Table and Run Queries

-Next, you'll use the create.py script to create a table in our newly created cluster, using Alternator.
+Next, using Alternator, you'll use the create.py script to create a table in our newly created cluster.

 Take a look at the create.py file.